lehnertz85/my_dashboard/README.md

    9. Create auto start instructions for all OSes.

 ## Changes since last commit.
-   1. Rebranded from Plex Dashboard to My Dashboard
+   1. Fix iframes from not showing

 ## Default Credentials
 Be sure to change at least the password through the profile menu item.
 There are password restrictions listed (django defautl).